Virgil van Dijk injury update: Jordan Pickford horror tackle - Video

 No punishment was dished out to Pickford despite his horrendous tackle, as Jurgen Klopp was raging on the sidelines after seeing his defensive leader cut down mercilessly.

-After the game Klopp told the BBC that “it doesn’t look good but we have to wait.”
+After the game Klopp told the BBC, “It doesn’t look good but we have to wait.”
 He then gave a more detailed update to the club website.

 “I don’t know [how serious it is], I don’t know, but it is not good,” Klopp said.
 “Virgil played for us I don’t know how many games in a row.
 He plays with pain, he plays with pretty much everything, but he couldn’t play on.
 That’s not good.”

-Note: UPDATE (10/17): A report from beIN Sports are stating that Virgil van Dijk has ruptured his ACL and will be out for up to eight months, which would be a shattering blow for Liverpool.
-UPDATE (10/18): The Liverpool Echo says Liverpool has sent Van Dijk to see a specialist before deciding the next steps for the superstar center back.
-The club is said to “fear” a long-term absence but doesn’t see value in speculating on a time table.